 Turkey is a large country with huge variability in climate.
-Along Turkey's coast, the weather is influenced by the adjacent sea, with the Mediterranean Sea producing its famed hot summers and mild winters.
-Areas close to the Black Sea have cooler summers and less extreme ranges in temperature.
-Weather in Turkey's interior features a greater contrast, with hot summers and cold winters.
+Along Turkey's coast, the weather is influenced by the adjacent sea.
+The Mediterranean Sea produces its famed hot summers and mild winters, while areas close to the Black Sea have cooler summers and less extreme ranges in temperature.
+Weather in Turkey's interior, however, features an even greater contrast, with hot summers and cold winters.

-The capital, Ankara, has warm and dry summers with averages of 68°F (20°C).
-The winters in Ankara are cold and snowy with January, the coldest month, having an average temperature of 30°F (-1°C).
+The capital, Ankara, has warm and dry summers with averages of 68°F (20°C), and cold and snowy winters.
+January, the coldest month, generally has an average temperature of 30°F (-1°C).
 Ankara's rainy season is in spring and it's particularly wet during May.

-The majority of expats choose to settle in Istanbul.
-The city can be windy throughout the year.
-Summer in Istanbul is from June to September.
-It features hot and humid weather when the temperature averages 82°F (28°C).
-Summers are also generally dry, but there may be rain all year round.
-Winters, which begin in December and end in March, are characterised by cold, wet and occasionally snowy weather.
-However, temperatures rarely reach a freezing point.
+The majority of expats choose to settle in Istanbul, which can be windy throughout the year.
+Summer in Istanbul is from June to September, and features hot and humid weather with temperatures averaging 82°F (28°C).
+Summers are also generally drier, but there may be rain all year round.
+Winters, which begin in December and end in March, are characterised by cold, wet and occasionally snowy weather, but temperatures rarely reach freezing.